A patient centric information system that facilitates a seamless dialog between teams of care givers & their patients

 Throughout user research, co-creative methods and iterative prototyping, the project was carried out in close collaboration with the emergency department UMC Utrecht and Pontes Medical.
 It motivates stakeholders and triggers the next steps in developing a patient centric emergency care.

-First of all, the project’s approach is a good example of human centered design, since it focusses on analyzing and designing for people’s interactions within an emergency care process.
+First of all, the project’s approach is a good example of human centered design, since it focuses on analyzing and designing for people’s interactions within an emergency care process.
 This was done by applying the theoretical Vision in Product Design framework in combination with co-design.
 Secondly, the project goes in depth with it’s user research insights, but also the design outcome has a high level of detail.
 And thirdly, the product proposal is both – a solution for immediate problems of medical professionals, as well as it is a vision towards a desirable future care process.